INSURWAVE case study: information rearchitecture

 With our iterative and incremental approach to feature releases, there was a concern that discoverability of information was decreasing.

-Doing secondary research (Hotjar recordings) we realised that users were navigating the platform in circles (aka u-turns), especially in one of our most viewed pages/feature - Policies.
+After doing secondary research (Hotjar recordings), we realised that users were navigating the platform in circles (aka u-turns), especially in one of our most used features - Policy Management.

 GOAL